KristofferK/syntax-and-semantic-videos/README.md

 # syntax-and-semantic-videos
 For the syntax and semantics course at the university, we've to watch 100+ youtube videos.
 The sound on many of these are quite low.
 Surely a CS boi can gather these links, and play them at 800% volume in VLC.

+# Prerequisites
+For VLC to work, you must first add the directory that VLC is installed in to your environment variables.

 # Usage
 ```npm install``` followed by ```npm run electron-build-and-run```.